 - Off-Peak: Low energy demand hours with least expensive prices

-- Partial Peak or Shoulder: All other times
+- Partial Peak, Shoulder or Standard: All other times

 How to Set Up Time-Based Control

 Before setting up Time-Based Control mode, obtain your specific time-of-use plan, which is typically found on your electric utility website or your bill.
 Once you have set your preferred rate plan, you can always change it through the following steps:

 Step 1: From the home screen, open the ‘Settings’ menu.

-Step 2: Under ‘Set Control Mode,’ select ‘Time-Based Control.’
+Step 3: Under ‘Operational Mode,’ select ‘Time-Based Control.’

 Step 5: Set your preferred Backup Reserve by adjusting the slider at the top of the screen.

 Powerwall has one advanced setting that impacts how the system exports and imports energy to and from the grid.
 This setting may have other effects with your utility company.
 If these are not clear, confirm with your installer before adjusting Advanced Setting in the Tesla app.